 - Around the world: Detailed information about use of IFRS Standards by around 150 jurisdictions

-- IFRS for SMEs: Training material to support the implementation of the IFRS for SMEs Standard
+- IFRS for SMEs Standard: Training material to support the application of the IFRS for SMEs Standard

 - Dashboard: Provides website users with the ability to receive updates and alerts about specific projects and themes